-All of our Hot Springs facilities are OPEN 24 Hours* a day and are the only Hot Springs in Ouray with these hours.
+All of our Hot Springs facilities are open from 9am-9pm each day and are the only Hot Springs in Ouray with these hours.
 All of the Hot Springs require clothing.

 The mineral hot springs rise from deep under the earth.
 It reaches the surface at a temperature of 156 degrees.
 We add cold spring water to cool the mineral waters to a safe temperature.
 No chemicals of any kind are added to the indoor and outdoor hot springs tubs.
 The large pool does have some chlorine to help eliminate algae growth.
 The algae you may see on the sides of the tub are natural to the water source and are completely harmless to people.